ddewaele/GitFlowDemo/README.md

 	- The feature branch 'feature/documenation_101' was merged into 'develop'
 	- Feature branch 'feature/documenation_101' has been removed
 	- You are now on branch 'develop'

+In order to avoid this always ensure that it has been synced with the remote by doing

+	git flow feature publish documenation_101

 When the feature was finished completely the following thing happens :